buddhist-uni/buddhist-uni.github.io/_content/monographs/lost-kingdoms-hindu-buddhist-sculpture_guy-john.md

 pages: 305
 ---

 This exhibition catalog from The Met presents the religious sculptural arts of Southeast Asia from the 5th through the 8th centuries CE.

-Not just a catalogue of sculptures, the included essays by leading scholars explain much of what is known about the early history of Southeast Asian polities and their Indic religions.
+Not just a catalog of sculptures, the included essays by leading scholars explain much of what is known about the early history of Southeast Asian polities and their Indic religions.